 The Catasetum Orchid is a beautiful vivid orchid species that is prized by growers for its versatility and beauty.
-This orchid is slightly easier to grow if you can replicate the correct conditions, and it has a strict growing and resting period that it cycles through each year.
+This orchid is fairly easy to grow if you can replicate the correct conditions, and it has a strict growing and resting period that it cycles through each year.

 These vivid plants originate in Argentina, Brazil, Mexico, South America, and Central America where they can grow in sand, rocky conditions, and near ant colonies.
-This orchid develops fleshy flowers, and the plants are unisex, which is unique in orchids.
-The male plants are identified by their bright colors and larger size while the female plants are a yellow-green color and have a smaller stature.
+This orchid develops fleshy flowers, and the plants are unisex, which is rare in orchids.
+The male plants are identified by their bright colors and large size while the female plants are a yellow-green color and have a smaller stature.

 Another distinguishing trait that sets this species apart is its ability to eject its pollen directly onto its pollinators.

-As this orchid is found in tropical climates, you want to have higher temperatures in higher humidity levels.
+As this orchid is found in tropical climates, you want to have higher temperatures and higher humidity levels.
 It is especially important to maintain higher temperatures while your orchid is growing.

-This orchid thrives in bright sunlight even during its dormant period in the autumn months.
+This orchid thrives in bright sunlight even during its dormant period in the autumn/fall.
 You want to focus on the amount of light your orchid gets at the start of the growing period, and it should have partial sun for at least half of the day.

 When it goes dormant in the fall, it'll tolerate partial shade for part of the day until new growth starts again in the spring.

 Water and Humidity